Ezra Klein Leaving Vox for The New York Times

-Vox co-founder Ezra Klein is leaving the digital-news organization to join The New York Times, The Daily Beast has learned.
+Two high-profile leaders at Vox are leaving the digital news site, The Daily Beast has learned.

-The paper will announce that Klein, who left The Washington Post in 2014 to launch Vox will join the Times in the coming weeks, the Beast has confirmed.
+The New York Times will announce that Klein, who left The Washington Post in 2014 to launch Vox will join the paper in the coming weeks, the Beast has confirmed.
+Vox Media publisher Melissa Bell also announced on Friday that Vox’s senior vice president and editor-in-chief Lauren Williams is also leaving the company to start a non-profit.

 In a public memo, the Times announced the hiring and confirmed that Klein will serve as an opinion columnist and podcast host.
 “Ezra, in his columns and on his podcast, will be able to help our readers and listeners navigate the political future as Washington moves into a new era,” read the statement from interim editorial page editor Kathleen Kingsbury and the opinion page’s managing audio producer Paula Szuchman.